 But this can also be done in agreement with a particular brand too.
-I have done campaigns for brands where we contract an email to my list into a campaign for a sponsored blog opportunity.
+For example, I have done campaigns for brands where we contract an email to my list into a campaign for a sponsored blog opportunity.

 If you are negotiating with a brand and are looking for more to offer to get a bigger paycheck, and you already mentioned your social media accounts, highlight your email list.
 If you have open rates and a list size to tell them about, they may be very interested.

-Just remember to disclose to your audience if a brand is paying you to mention them.
+Remember to disclose to your audience if a brand is paying you to mention them.

 Not sure where to find paid sponsorships?
 I have a list of 150 influencer networks that pay bloggers to work with brands.
 You can sign up for it below.